Tame class field theory over local fields: Tame class group and motivic cohomology

+where recall that $H^n(k, \Z(n)) = \Hom_{\dm(k, \Z)}(\Z_k, \Z_k(j)[i])$ (cf. \cite[\S~11.0.1, Defn.~11.2.1]{CD-Springer}).
 This is clearly natural with respect to the pull-back maps via inclusion of fields.
 For $n =1$, the following result follows by combining \cite[Prop.~8.1, Cor.~8.2]{CD-Doc} and \cite[Thm.~11.2.14]{CD-Springer}.
 It provides the base case of the more general isomorphism (with prime-to-$p$ coefficients) between the tame class group and a motivic cohomology group with compact support for smooth schemes over a local field that we shall prove in the next subsection.